-This is how invoice finance (IF) works, it generates working capital and improves your cash flow by:
+This is how invoice finance works (also called IF for short), it generates working capital and improves your cash flow by:

 - Releasing money from the cash tied up in your outstanding sales transactions.
 This could range from 70% up to 100%, but is typically around 85% of the transaction value, depending upon your circumstances and industry sector.